General Intelligence in Action: How fast did you answer?

 About the Author:

-Christopher Apps is an Organisational Psychologist and the owner of Fermion.
-He stays updated on the latest psychology research and shares evidence-based insights.
-The focus of Fermion is "Psychometric Testing for Recruitment" and “Recruitment to Retention: How to Select Good Staff & Keep Them”.
+The focus of Fermion is "Psychometric Testing for Recruitment" and "Recruitment to Retention: How to select good staff and keep them".
 If you would like to learn how to select good staff and keep them, please feel free to contact us at Fermion.

 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”